 Considering that he was considered ‘shy’ and even ‘not suitable’ for business by his first employer, Deacon Davis, the rise of Marshall Field from employee to businessman was meteoric.

 In the late 1800’s, when Marshall Field and Co. was established, Field became one of the wealthiest men in the United States and was considered a pioneer and a true business leader in his time with the progressive retailing practices he established.

 Business Leader Marshall Field – Chicago’s Merchant Prince

-Field then instituted and applied several innovations in his shop which are still adapted today by many department stores and malls.
+Field then instituted and applied several innovations in his shop which are still used today by many department stores and malls.

 Some of these include:

 - open return policies